Regulators say banks near full compliance with post-crisis capital rules

 Banks had lobbied hard to water down the additions, warning that hefty increases in capital requirements would make it harder for them to lend to businesses.

-But Basel said on Thursday there was no significant increase in minimum capital requirements as a result of the final rules added last December.
+But Basel said on Thursday there was no significant increase in minimum capital requirements due to the final rules added last December.
 The capital shortfall does not reflect any additional capital requirements that national regulators impose.

-Separately, the European Banking Authority said that banks in the European Union would need a collective 24.5 billion euros of capital to meet the full Basel requirements, of which 6 billion euros would be for core buffers.

 Most of a bank’s core capital buffer covers the risk of loans defaulting, but such “credit” risk has fallen significantly and now represents 65.2 percent of buffers, Basel said.

-The amount of capital set aside to cover operational risks — such as fines for misconduct, fraud, cyber attacks, poor internal controls and unauthorized trading — has risen sharply.
+The amount of capital set aside to cover operational risks such as fines for misconduct, fraud, cyber attacks, poor internal controls and unauthorised trading, has risen sharply.
 It has increased from 7.8 percent at the end of June 2011 to 16.4 percent currently, Basel said.

 Apart from capital, major banks must also issue a special debt known as TLAC that can be converted to capital if a crisis burns through their core capital buffer.
 This aims to avoid a repeat of taxpayers having to bail out lenders.